Helton Leite

-Helton Brant Aleixo Leite (born 2 November 1990), known as Helton Leite, is a Brazilian professional footballer who plays for Süper Lig club Antalyaspor as a goalkeeper.
+Helton Brant Aleixo Leite (born 2 November 1990), known as Helton Leite, is a Brazilian professional footballer who plays as a goalkeeper for Fortaleza.

-Club career
+Career

 Early career

 Born in Belo Horizonte, Minas Gerais, Leite finished his graduation with Grêmio, but was released in 2010.
-In 2011, he joined J. Malucelli, making his senior debut on 1 May in a 1–2 home loss against Operário Ferroviário.
+In 2011, he joined J. Malucelli, making his senior debut on 1 May in a 2–1 home loss against Operário Ferroviário.

 Leite subsequently moved to Série B side Boa Esporte, but failed to make any senior appearances for the club.
 On 19 January 2012, he signed for Ipatinga.

 Leite made his professional debut on 7 August 2012, starting in a 2–0 away win against Bragantino.
 He appeared in 23 league matches during the campaign, which ended in relegation.

 On 8 January 2013, Leite joined Criciúma in Série A. He made his debut in the category on 31 July, playing the full 90 minutes in a 1–1 draw at Portuguesa.
 He would contribute with 11 appearances during the year, again experiencing team relegation.